artist of the enlivened, moved by seasonal waters

-Informed by her equestrian background, apitherapy-adjacent techniques and the healing intelligence of the land, Rachelle’s approach draws from ancestral practices, ritual, and everyday acts of nourishment.
-She crafts immersive experiences—whether through sculpture, shared meals, or sacred spaces—that ask participants to remember themselves as part of a wider web of reciprocity.
+Informed by her equestrian background, apitherapy-adjacent techniques and the healing intelligence of the land, Rachelle’s approach draws from nature-celestial-based practices, rituals of the north, and everyday acts of nourishment.
+She crafts immersive experiences—whether through hand building, client sessions, shared meals, or sacred spaces—that offer a broader remembrance of the self as part of a wider web of reciprocity.

-Based in the Hudson Valley of New York, her work is animated by the belief that consumption is not merely ingestion, but a conversation between body and world.
-Through site-specific installations, workshops, and reflective offerings, she guides others to explore the textures of relationship—between self and soil, breath and brew, vessel and void.
+Based in the Hudson Valley of New York, her work is animated by the belief that consumption is not merely ingestion, but a constant conversation circuit between body and world.
+Through site-specific gardens, workshops, and reflective offerings, she guides others to explore the textures of relationship—between self and soil, breath and brew, vessel and void.

-Whether working with honey, fermentation, fire, or clay, Rachelle’s practice honors the alchemical, the ephemeral, and the embodied.
-Her offerings serve as maps toward deeper presence and participation in the living field of experience—where nourishment becomes a language of devotion, and consumption becomes a practice of belonging.
+Whether working with honey, water, fire, or clay, Rachelle’s practice honors the patient alchemist, the ephemeral, and the embodiment of time.
+Her offerings serve as maps that form strands of presence and participation in the living field of experience—where nourishment becomes a language of devotion, and consumption becomes a practice of belonging.

 A collection stream of vocalized and written notes in devotion to consumption.
 Sharing research and lived experiences in connection to alcohol, nature kinship with layers of story and archaeological evidence to help form pathways of relating.